10 DevOps Trends You Need to Know About – Part 3

 Data DevOps are emerging

 DevOps helps in solidifying and structuring the software delivery pipeline.
 The core principles of DevOps, however, are applicable to literally any business process, data analytics included.
-When the infrastructure for Big Data lakes is built usingand approaches, the efficiency of the Big Data processing grows drastically.
+When the infrastructure for Big Data lakes is built using DevOps tools and approaches, the efficiency of the Big Data processing grows drastically.

 After all, an increased versatility while designing, developing and maintaining Big Data infrastructures means more cost-efficient and fast analysis of both stored and incoming data.

-As will gain more and more popularity over time, the role of DevOps services will only grow.
+As using AI and machine learning in business operations will gain more and more popularity over time, the role of DevOps services will only grow.
 Knowing and understanding the basics of Big Data processing will become more and more widespread and expected of a DevOps talent.

 Transition to DevOps worldwide